I-Fair 2023 was a success! Since 1982, @iclubknoxcollege has collaborated with various student cultural organ...

 One of Knox's highest priorities is recruiting and retaining a faculty of dedicated professors.
 Faculty who will embrace our new educational world, teaching in a manner that is more interactive and participatory than ever before.

 As we look for new faculty, Knox wants to continue to attract those who will become leaders in their fields and provide them and our students with a campus and facilities that reflect our historic past and our emerging future.
-Over the past decade, donors have endowed 10 new faculty chairs in disciplines like modern languages, English, history and religious studies.
-The goal is 10 to 12 additional chairs--ranging from $1.5 million for existing disciplines and $2 million for new areas of study.
+Over the past decade, donors have endowed 15 new faculty chairs in disciplines like modern languages, English, history, religious studies, business and peace and justice studies.

 While an endowed chair is the highest honor Knox can bestow upon a faculty member, other opportunities exist to honor faculty members through gifts supporting research, innovation, and travel funds and scholars-in-residence.